-WRITE and DRAW: How does dancing make you feel?
+WRITE and DRAW: What kind of doctor would you be?

 You can use notebook paper or the writing templates provided on our website.
 As your child writes, let them get their full thought down on paper before you correct anything.
 This is how they become a writer!
 As they spell, encourage them to use the rules they know.
 This is called invented spelling.
 Even if it doesn't look like what an adult would write, they are still practicing their phonics.
 Illustrations are always welcome!